GnikDroy/projections.nvim/README.md

 #### Create AddWorkspace command

-The following example creates an `AddWorkspace command` which adds the current directory to workspaces file.
+The following example creates a `AddWorkspace` user command which adds the current directory to workspaces json file.
 Default set of `patterns` is used.

 ```lua
 local Workspace = require("projections.workspace")